spotify/github-java-client/CONTRIBUTING.md

 - We operate a monkey see, monkey do approach to this library.
 We understand that there are some inconsistencies in the library in terms of how the tests and/or endpoints are written but we, with your help, are working on creating a more consistent codebase.
 - All bug fixes and new features need to be fully tested.

+This is a test of syntax highlighting on github.com.

+Contributions to github-java-client should be made in the form of GitHub pull requests.
+Each pull request will be reviewed by a maintainer of the library and either merged and released or given feedback for changes that would be required.

+Enable with `testword = True`